shreyashbijlwanOP/Resive-git/README.md

 5. after adding the file is ready to commit using command ```git commit -m "your commit msg here" ```
 6. when file committed successfully. then it is ready to push to git hub
 7. use command ```git push -u origin main``` (here -u : you don't need to usee name again and again)
+8. this is new Line added to config password.